Gama19999/cordova-plugin-applinks/README.md

   </applink>
   ```

-  - As you can see, we want our application to be launched when user goes to the `news` section of our website and for that we are gonna dispatch different events to understand, what has happened.
+  - As you can see, we want our application to be launched when user goes to the `news` section of our website and for that we are going to dispatch different events to understand, what has happened.

 4. Subscribe to `openNewsListPage` and `openNewsDetailedPage` events.
 For that open `www/js/index.js` and make it look like that: